hyperledger-labs/orion-server/docs/getting-started/proofs-and-verification/curl/state.md

 }
 ```

-First element in path is ValueNode - for node types see [here]
+The first element in the path is a ValueNode.
+For node types, see [here].